The Sales funnel series – No1. Acquisition

 But don’t just take my word for it.
 Brian Dalfur VP of Growth at Hubspot supports in his article What Blackjack Strategy Teaches Us About Growth the exact same thing, “A common counter-argument is that diversification of marketing channels is needed to build a really successful company because it reduces risk.
 The exact opposite is true… diversifying lowers your chance of succeeding and therefore increases your risk.
 Your biggest risk isn’t finding multiple channels that work.
-Your biggest risk not finding a single channel that works.“
+Your biggest risk of not finding a single channel that works.“

 It would be wise to have in mind that the spending on any of those channels constitutes your acquisition cost.
 The more you spend on them the bigger it becomes.
 So, unless you think that a single user will be able to overcome that cost and you are 100% sure you will retain him until he does, try to optimize only those channels that bring you the best ROI.
 More on this topic though later.